namjae/pxe_install_server/README.md

 * Debian Gnu/Linux 7.1
 * Ubuntu Server 12.04 LTS

-And maybe, you can add any distro. please fork it. :D
+And maybe, you can add any distro to attribute file.
+Please fork it and fun. :D

 How to use
 ----